Insperity (NYSE:NSP) Releases Q4 2021 Earnings Guidance

+Insperity (NYSE:NSP) last posted its quarterly earnings data on Sunday, October 31st.
+The business services provider reported $0.89 earnings per share for the quarter, topping analysts’ consensus estimates of $0.86 by $0.03.
+Insperity had a return on equity of 156.48% and a net margin of 2.50%.
+The company had revenue of $1.21 billion during the quarter, compared to analysts’ expectations of $1.18 billion.
+During the same period last year, the firm earned $0.51 EPS.
+The firm’s revenue for the quarter was up 20.0% on a year-over-year basis.
+Analysts forecast that Insperity will post 3.51 EPS for the current year.

-A number of equities research analysts recently issued reports on the company.
-Robert W. Baird increased their price target on Insperity from $98.00 to $110.00 and gave the stock a neutral rating in a research report on Monday, August 9th.
-Truist Securities increased their price target on Insperity from $115.00 to $125.00 and gave the stock a buy rating in a research report on Tuesday, August 3rd.
-William Blair initiated coverage on Insperity in a research report on Tuesday, July 13th.
-They set an outperform rating and a $93.40 price target on the stock.
-Roth Capital raised their target price on Insperity from $103.00 to $116.00 and gave the company a buy rating in a report on Tuesday, August 3rd.
-Finally, Truist raised their target price on Insperity from $115.00 to $125.00 and gave the company a buy rating in a report on Tuesday, August 3rd.
+NSP has been the subject of several research analyst reports.
+Truist Securities boosted their price objective on Insperity from $115.00 to $125.00 and gave the company a buy rating in a report on Tuesday, August 3rd.
+William Blair started coverage on Insperity in a research report on Tuesday, July 13th.
+They issued an outperform rating and a $93.40 target price for the company.
+Robert W. Baird upped their target price on Insperity from $98.00 to $110.00 and gave the stock a neutral rating in a research report on Monday, August 9th.
+Roth Capital upped their price target on Insperity from $116.00 to $158.00 and gave the company a buy rating in a report on Tuesday, November 2nd.
+Finally, Truist upped their price target on Insperity from $115.00 to $125.00 and gave the company a buy rating in a report on Tuesday, August 3rd.
 Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $107.77.
+According to MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $116.90.

-The company also recently declared a quarterly dividend, which was paid on Friday, September 24th.
-Stockholders of record on Friday, September 10th were paid a $0.45 dividend.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.39%.
-The ex-dividend date was Thursday, September 9th.
-Insperity’s payout ratio is 50.85%.

-In related news, Director Richard G. Rawson sold 19,600 shares of the firm’s stock in a transaction on Monday, October 25th.
-The stock was sold at an average price of $123.80, for a total transaction of $2,426,480.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Paul J. Sarvadi sold 15,000 shares of the firm’s stock in a transaction on Thursday, September 9th.
-The stock was sold at an average price of $110.03, for a total value of $1,650,450.00.
+In other Insperity news, CEO Paul J. Sarvadi sold 15,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 9th.
+The shares were sold at an average price of $110.03, for a total value of $1,650,450.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Richard G. Rawson sold 7,357 shares of the firm’s stock in a transaction that occurred on Monday, November 1st.
+The shares were sold at an average price of $129.32, for a total transaction of $951,407.24.
 The disclosure for this sale can be found here.
-Insiders sold a total of 102,613 shares of company stock valued at $12,160,533 over the last quarter.
-6.86% of the stock is owned by corporate insiders.
+Insiders sold 109,970 shares of company stock valued at $13,111,940 in the last three months.
+Company insiders own 6.86% of the company’s stock.

-An institutional investor recently raised its position in Insperity stock.
-Morgan Stanley increased its position in Insperity, Inc. (NYSE:NSP) by 8.1% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 108,396 shares of the business services provider’s stock after buying an additional 8,138 shares during the period.
+A hedge fund recently raised its stake in Insperity stock.
+Morgan Stanley raised its holdings in Insperity, Inc. (NYSE:NSP) by 8.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 108,396 shares of the business services provider’s stock after buying an additional 8,138 shares during the period.
 Morgan Stanley owned 0.28% of Insperity worth $9,795,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 94.27% of the company’s stock.
+Institutional investors and hedge funds own 86.80% of the company’s stock.

 Insperity, Inc engages in the provision of human resources and business solutions.
 The firm offers payroll and employment administration, employee benefits, workers compensation, government compliance, performance management and training and development services.
 It also provides cloud-based software solutions including human capital management, payroll services, time and attendance, organizational planning, recruiting services, employment screening, expense management services, retirement services and insurance services.